nastyshaclifford/nastyshaclifford/README.md

 ---

-- 🔭 I’m currently working on JavaScript, ReactJS
+- 🔭 I’m currently working on JavaScript, ReactJS and now learning Next.js, Typescript.
 - 💬 Ask me about music 🎸, animals 🐾 and swimming

 📨 Connect with me: